Fireworks in New Zealand: History

 Starting in 2001, fireworks could be sold for 10 days a year and to people aged 14 and over.
 In 2006, the amount of days that fireworks could be sold per year was reduced to four: from 2 November to 5 November (before and during Guy Fawkes Night).
 Also in 2006 the minimum age that purchasers of fireworks could be was increased to 18.

-Since 2014, the use of fireworks in Auckland's forests, conversation areas and roads has been prohibited.
+Since 2014, the use of fireworks in Auckland's forests, conservation areas and roads has been prohibited.
 Since 2020, the Auckland Council has closed access to the ancestral mountains (Tūpuna Maunga o Tāmaki Makaurau) on Guy Fawkes Night due to previous vegetation fires.
 In 2019, Countdown (now named Woolworths) stopped selling fireworks, and so did The Warehouse in 2021.
 Both of these are amongst New Zealand's largest retailers.

 In a 2023 poll conducted by AA Insurance, 53% of respondents said that they wanted fireworks banned for private recreational use and 20% of respondents said that they wanted an outright ban on fireworks in New Zealand.
 In June 2025 a petition with 90,000 signatures in support of a ban on the public sale of fireworks was presented to Parliament.
 The petition also included 80,000 animal paw prints.

 In November 2025 the political party New Zealand First proposed the Fireworks Prohibition Legislation Bill which would ban the sale, importation and manufacture of fireworks to consumers.
 It would still allow the use of fireworks for public events.
 Winston Peters, the leader of the party, cited injuries to animals and the irresponsible use of fireworks by consumers as the reason for the proposal.